-One of the key aspects of the Disciplined Agile (DA) process decision framework is that it promotes a full, beginning-to-end, solution delivery lifecycle.
-The figure below overviews a high-level view of the DA delivery lifecycle.
+One of the key aspects of Disciplined Agile Delivery (DAD) is that it promotes a full, beginning-to-end, solution delivery lifecycle.
+Figure 1 below overviews a high-level view of a project-based delivery lifecycle.
 It is a three-phase lifecycle, more on this in a minute, where you incrementally build a consumable solution over time.
 We start with this high-level view so that we can explore several important concepts before diving into details.

-First, the DA lifecycle explicitly calls out three phases:
+First, the DAD delivery lifecycle explicitly calls out three phases for agile project teams:

 - Inception.
-During this phase project initiation activities occur.
+Team initiation activities occur during this phase.
 Although “phase” tends to be a swear word within the agile community, the reality is that the vast majority of teams do some up front work at the beginning of a project.
 While some people will mistakenly refer to this effort as Sprint/Iteration 0 it is easy to observe that on average this effort takes longer than a single iteration (the 2013 Agile Project Initiation survey found the average agile team spends about a month in Inception whereas the most common iteration/sprint length is two weeks).
 So in DAD’s Inception phase we do some very lightweight visioning activities to properly frame the project.
 It takes discipline to keep Inception short.

 - Construction.
 During this phase a delivery team will produce a potentially consumable solution on an incremental basis.
 They may do so via a set of iterations (Sprints in Scrum parlance) or do so via a lean, continuous flow approach (different versions of the lifecycle are discussed later).
 The team applies a hybrid of practices from Scrum, XP, Agile Modeling, Agile Data, and other methods to deliver the solution.